broadinstitute/depmap_omics/documentation/DepMap_processing_pipeline.md

 __Finally, we save the workflow configurations used in the pipeline runs__

 **Remarks:**
-- for the copy number pipeline we have parametrized both an XX version and an XY version, we recommend using the XY version as it covers the entire genome
+- for the copy number pipeline we have parametrized both a Chromosome XX version and a Chromosome XY version, we recommend using the XY version as it covers the entire genome